DavidMoraisFerreira/ChargingStations2GeoJson/README.md

 ```
 > python3 ChargingStations2GeoJson.py --help

-usage: ChargingStations2GeoJson.py [-h] [-v] [-s] [INFILE] [OUTFILE]
+usage: ChargingStations2GeoJson.py [-h] [-o [OUTFILE]] [-v] [-s] [INFILE]

 Convert the Chargy KML Dataset into GeoJSON Points

 positional arguments:
   INFILE                KML File from Chargy.
-If unset, the most recent file will be
+If unset, the most recent file
-                 pulled from the OpenData Portal
+                        will be pulled from the OpenData Portal
-  OUTFILE        Overrides the default filename for the exported GeoJSON file

 optional arguments:
   -h, --help            show this help message and exit
+  -o [OUTFILE], --outfile [OUTFILE]
+                        Overrides the default filename for the exported
+                        GeoJSON file
   -v, --verbose         Overrides the default LogLevel
   -s, --strict          Enables strict mode.
-Halt execution if any unexpected value
+Halt execution if any unexpected
-                 is found.
+                        value is found.

 > python3 ChargingStations2GeoJson.py
 ```